midhun1001/dropdown_react/README.md

             </tr>
           </tbody>
         </table>
-<p>The props of type function returns the json object of structure: </p>
+<p>The response for all the functional props i.e focus, keydown, callback is: </p>
   <pre>
     {
       currentInput: '', // current input of the component